 Kermit Key Lime Pie shop

-In addition to the pies, Kermit’s is a local’s favorite lunch spot with nice wraps and awesome fries for reasonable prices.
+In addition to the pies, Kermit’s is a local’s favorite lunch spot.
+On the menu are nice wraps and awesome fries for reasonable prices.
 Of course, save room for pie, because leaving without trying a slice would be a sin!

 Latitudes at Sunset Key

 If you only have one splurge meal, it should probably be Latitues out on Sunset Key, and it should be dinner at sunset.
-As the name of the island suggests, the sunsets here are pretty amazing and make for the perfect for a special night.
+As the name of the island suggests, the sunsets here are pretty amazing and make for a special night.
 Make your reservations well in advance.